 Adobe Photoshop CC software, the professional image-editing standard and leader of the PhotoShop digital imaging line, delivers more of what you crave.
 Groundbreaking creative tools help you achieve extraordinary results.
 Unprecedented adaptability lets you custom-fit Photoshop to the way you work.
 And, with more efficient editing, processing, and file handling, there's no slowing you down.
 This course will provide a general overview of Adobe Photoshop CC.
 It is designed for participants that are beginners and have not used the program extensively prior to the course.

-This is will be a hands-on course instructed by Steven Broome and the pace is expected to be slow.
+This is will be a hands-on course and the pace is expected to be slow.
 Each of the topics covered will include at least one example image provided by the instructor with which the participants will work.
 Each student will be provided with a CD containing images that they will work with during the course.
 Students will become familiar with the general layout of the workspace, learn to use layers, conduct an overview of tools, participate in class projects and learn about the output of work/images.

 About the Instructor: